MahmoudKhaledAli/Video-Game-Store-React/README.md

 ```

 ### Note:
-You need to create a file config.js in the server directory, and have it export a secret string for authentication
+You need to create a file config.js in the server directory, and have it export a secret string for authentication, eg:
 ```
 module.exports = {
   secret: 'xxxxx'